pablomateo/DogBreedClassifier/README.md

 	(pmaienv)$ jupyter notebook dog_app.ipynb

-**Note:** If you clone this repo, the neccessary images are already in the repo, there is no need to download them.
+**Note:** If you clone this repo, the necessary images are already in the repo, there is no need to download them.
 Therefore, you can omit steps 2, 3 and 4 of the instructions.

 --------------------------------------------------------------------------------------------------------